Objectives of the service

 Service/ system concept

-The SATWORK System implements screening activities to detect who is infected with Covid-19 in industrial areas or in small communities.
-The ability to detect a virus early has become one of the most crucial elements in slowing the global pandemic and can be the key to returning to normal.
+The SATWORK solution implements screening activities to detect who is infected with Covid-19 in industrial areas and in small sectorial communities.
+The ability to detect a virus early has become one of the most crucial elements in slowing down the global pandemic and in returning to a “normal life”.

-SATWORK consists of three following functional components: the SATWORK Services Centre, the Local Operation Centre and the SATWORK Worker Support.
+SATWORK consists of three following functional components: SatWork Services Center, Local Operation Center and SatWork Worker Support.

-Local Operation Centre:a deployable vehicle equipped with satellite telecommunication systems for real-time communication of the operational medical on the field.
+Local Operation Center (Mobile Vehicle equipped with satellite telecommunication systems for real-time communication of the operational medical on the field).

-SATWORK Worker Support: a mobile Covid-APP which is an application that will be the Front end of the workers with the system.
+SatWork Worker Support: it is composed by the mobile app 2CARE-APP which is an application that allow workers to interface with the system.